Yahshua

 Yahshua is a proposed transliteration of יהושוע, the original Hebrew name of Jesus.
 The pronunciation Yahshua is philologically impossible in the original Hebrew and has support neither in archeological findings, such as inscriptions or the Dead Sea Scrolls, nor in rabbinical texts as a form of Joshua.
 Scholarship generally considers the original form of Jesus to be Yeshua, a Hebrew Bible form of Joshua.

-Usage and/or support of the name Yahshua is largely restricted to religious groups that are a part of (or otherwise associated with) the Sacred Name and Hebrew Roots which, among other things, advocate for the preservation of Hebrew / Arabic sacred names in translations of the Bible.
+Usage and/or support of the name Yahshua is largely restricted to religious groups that are a part of (or otherwise associated with) the Sacred Name and Hebrew Roots which, among other things, advocate for the preservation of Hebrew/Arabic sacred names in translations of the Bible.

 Etymology

 The English Jesus is a transliteration of the Greek Ἰησοῦς, or Iēsoûs.
 In translations of the Hebrew Bible into Ancient Greek, Iēsoûs was used to represent the Hebrew/Aramaic name Yeshua, a derivation of the earlier Hebrew Yehoshua, or Joshua.
-Both names mean 'YHWH saves'.
+The Hebrew meaning of Joshua is "salvation."
+Some scholars believe that both names mean 'YHWH saves'.
 As a result, it is a commonly accepted fact within academia that Jesus' native Hebrew/Aramaic name was Yeshua.

 Sacred Name believers interpret John 5:43 ("I have come in my Father's name") to mean that the Messiah literally needed the name (or part of the name) Yahweh in his own name: "Yahushua," rather than "Yeshua."
 According to Michael L. Brown, this is ignoring the language and using a theological argument.